 Patshull Hall was most recently purchased in 2015 and is currently being renovated.

-It is now used as a private family home available for private hire by agreement with the owners.
+It is now used as a private family home.

 To see more of Patshull Hall’s ongoing renovations please follow us on Instagram at @aplaceinthecountry

 Please note Patshull Hall is a privately owned Estate with no Public right of way.

 For details of local public footpaths please refer to: https://www.staffordshire.gov.uk/environment/RightsofWay/Footpaths-bridleways.aspx

 No visitors without prior arrangement.